10 Iconic Glen Campbell Songs

 “Try a Little Kindness”

 Unlike many of his country music peers, Glen Campbell recorded several of his hits outside of Nashville.
 “Try a Little Kindness” was another multi-genre hit that was recorded at the Capitol Recording Studio in Hollywood.
 Campbell moved to Los Angeles in the late ’50s to be a studio musician.
 After appearing on the Champs instrumental recording of “Tequila,” he became one of the most in-demand session guitar players.
-This song is a good example of his diverse background and influences coming together to make an inspirational hit that lands on our list of the Top 10 Glen Campbell songs.
+This song is a good example of his diverse background and influences coming together to make an inspirational hit that lands on our list.

 Songwriter Jimmy Webb penned this classic after a long roadtrip visiting family in Oklahoma.
 In an interview with the Dallas Observer, Jimmy said, “I was drivin’ along there, just blinkin’ and tryin’ to stay awake, and all of a sudden there was somebody on top of one of those telephone poles — out of thousands of telephone poles, there’s one that has a guy on it, and he had one of those little telephones hooked into the wires.
 I could see him on top of this pole talkin’ or listenin’ or doin’ somethin’ with this telephone.
 For some reason, the starkness of the image stayed with me like photography.”
 “Wichita Lineman” was the result of Webb trying to imagine what the lineman might have been thinking.